 The Soho location of Arlo Roof Top (or A.R.T. for short) has string lights, graffiti art, and a decent view of the Hudson River.
 Plus, the patio here is huge, and it doesn’t get quite as busy as some other rooftops downtown.
 So if you want to sip a frozen drink and listen to loud electronic music without having to wait in a line to do it, this place is a great option.
 A.R.T.
 Soho is taking walk-ins, but you can also book a table online.

 A.R.T Nomad is a laid back rooftop near Midtown that has some nice city views and a few couches where you can sit and drink a decent cocktail.
 Since the weather is nice, this is actually one of the better bar options in the area.
-You’ll need to book a reservation before you visit, and since A.R.T Nomad tends to get busy, there is a two hours limit on all tables.
+You’ll need to book a reservation before you visit, and since A.R.T Nomad tends to get busy, there is a 90-minute limit on all tables.

 We understand that an upscale rooftop with bottle service, a circus theme, and a mini-golf course isn’t going to work for everyone.
 But if you’re looking for a fun place to get socially-distant drinks with a view, you can try this spot on top of the Moxy Hotel in Times Square.
 Magic Hour also offers rooftop brunch on weekends, and while you don’t need to make a reservation to enjoy it, it’s probably a good idea.